mattermost-community/focalboard/website/site/content/download/personal-edition/ubuntu.md

 weight: 2
 ---

-Focalboard Personal Server allows your team to work together on shared project boards.
+Focalboard Personal Server is a standalone server for development and personal use.
+For team use, check out [Mattermost Boards](../../mattermost/), which supports private boards, team communication, and more.

 Follow these steps it up on an Ubuntu server.
 To upgrade an existing installation, see [the upgrade guide](../ubuntu-upgrade).